IRB-Ready Phase 1/2 — PTSD

 The Neuroimmune Protocol

-A dual-pathway approach
+A dual-pathway approach:

 Durability comes from frequency — not dose.
 And the same mechanism that rewires trauma modulates IL-17, TNF-α, and interferon signaling — the targets of Skyrizi, Humira, and Cosentyx.